NCino: Philanthropy and sponsorship

 In 2021, nCino donated $1.3 million to the city of Wilmington sports complex park.
 Formerly known as the Cape Fear Regional Sports Park, the park is now named the nCino Sports Park and is scheduled to open in the fall of 2022.

 nCino partnered with the Food Bank of Central & Eastern North Carolina in the fall of 2021, pledging to donate $1 million over a five-year period toward a new Hunger Solutions Center.

 Legal issues

 Antitrust and wage suppression investigations

 nCino faced antitrust investigations and a lawsuit in 2021.
 The company filed an SEC Form 8-K in February 2021, stating it received grand jury subpoenas from the Department of Justice's Antitrust Division seeking information on its hiring and wage practices.
 In March 2021, a class-action lawsuit was filed alleging nCino, Live Oak Bank, and Apiture conspired to avoid hiring each other's employees.

-The Department of Justice closed its investigation into nCino's in February 2023, stating there would be no further action taken in the matter.
-While Live Oak Bank settled the class action lawsuit for $4.65 million in March 2022, nCino did not sign the settlement agreement and continued to repudiate the allegations following the conclusion of the government's investigation.
+The Department of Justice closed its investigation into nCino in February 2023, stating there would be no further action taken in the matter.
+Live Oak Bank settled the class action lawsuit for $4.65 million in March 2022.
+In August 2023, nCino agreed to pay $2.2 million to resolve related civil no-poach antitrust claims. nCino denied wrongdoing as part of the settlement.